hzeller/trs80-100-schematic/README.md

 ## TODO

-  * Compare *values* from KiCAD BOM with original BOM.
   * Thorough comb-through to make sure there are no mistakes and confirm R33 (Base-resistor for T4?), R162 (reset circuit?) (look at PCB).
   * Fill in details (voltage, tolerance, original part names (many have original